-The curriculum of the PhD program is designed to develop theoretical and methodological competencies to investigate how digital innovation can address business and societal problems.
-In consultation with the PhD coordinator and other faculty, students configure a program of study that will provide them with the theoretical and methodological background for the multi-disciplinary investigation of digital innovation.
-This program of study will include subject-matter seminars offered both by the Center for Process Innovation and other functional departments in the Robinson College of Business (e.g., CIS, Management, Marketing, Institute for Insight).
-In addition, the program of study includes a rigorous sequence of courses in alternative research methodologies (e.g., psychometrics, econometrics, text analytics, social network analysis, qualitative research, experimental design) and a course in university teaching.
-Teaching competence is developed through the University teaching seminar, GLA assignments to support a professor, and GTA assignments to deliver complete courses.
+The PhD program is designed to develop theoretical and methodological competencies to investigate how digital innovation can address business and societal problems.
+In consultation with the PhD coordinator and other faculty, students configure a program of study that provides them with the theoretical and methodological background for the multi-disciplinary investigation of digital innovation.
+This program includes subject-matter seminars offered both by CEPRIN and other departments in the Robinson College of Business (e.g., CIS, Management, Marketing, Institute for Insight).
+In addition, the program of study includes a rigorous sequence of courses in complementary research methodologies (e.g., psychometric, econometric, text analytics, social network analysis, qualitative research, experimental design) and a course in university teaching.
+Students develop their teaching competence through the University teaching seminar, GLA assignments to support a professor, and GTA assignments to deliver complete courses.

-The type and focus of the dissertation research will be shaped by opportunity and fit.
-In the end, it is about producing the highest quality research results given the capabilities of the student, the skills of the faculty supervisor and opportunities present at the time the student chooses his/her dissertation focus.
+The type and focus of the dissertation research is shaped by opportunity and fit.
+In the end, it is about producing the highest quality research results given the capabilities of the student, the skills of the faculty supervisor and opportunities present at the time the student chooses dissertation focus.

-A collaborative, mentoring approach is used for the ongoing development of PhD students.
+We apply collaborative, mentoring approach to support the ongoing development of PhD students.
 From the start of their program, students work closely with one or more faculty members.
-They interact regularly with faculty and other PhD students to develop their research and publication capabilities in tandem with the knowledge and skills developed through coursework.
-They participate in a year-round research seminar series that feature accomplished researchers from around the world.
+They also interact regularly with other faculty and PhD students to develop their research and publication capabilities in tandem with the knowledge and skills developed through coursework.
+Further, they participate in a year-round research seminar series that feature accomplished researchers from around the world.